pbs/importtools/docs/importables.rst

 For example an element representing an online video can use the value of the streaming URL to be its natural key.
 The contents of the element can be formed from a view counter and the video title.
-In this scenario changes on the video title and counter can be detected and carried across systems thus keeping elements which are the same in sync.
-Changes to the video URL will make the video element lose any corresponding elements from other systems.
+In this scenario changes on the video title and view counter can be detected and carried across systems thus keeping elements which are the same in sync.
+Changes to the video URL will make the video element lose any correspondence with elements belonging to other systems.

 .. autoclass:: Importable
    :members:
    :undoc-members:

-   .. automethod:: __hash__
-   .. automethod:: __cmp__
+.. autoclass:: RecordingImportable
+   :members:
+   :undoc-members: